trizen/sidef-book/programming_tasks/A/Address_of_a_variable.md

 # [Address of a variable][1]

-There is no way access the address of a variable in Sidef, but you access the address of an object.
+There is no way to access the address of a variable in Sidef, but you access the address of an object.

 ```ruby
 var n = 42;